Buttercrambe

-Buttercrambe is a small village in the Buttercrambe with Bossall civil parish, in the Ryedale district of North Yorkshire, England.
+Buttercrambe is a small village in the Buttercrambe with Bossall civil parish, in North Yorkshire, England.
+Buttercrambe is some 9 mi north-east of York, and on average about 17 m above sea level.
+The settlement is mentioned in the Domesday Book of 1086, and the name derives from the Old English of butere and crambe.
+Crambe is a word meaning bend, and so Buttercrambe's literal translation is rich piece of land in the bend of the river (Derwent).

-The village is situated approximately 8 mi to the north-east of York and on the border with the East Riding of Yorkshire.
-It, with Bossall parish had a recorded population of about 100 in the 2001 Census.
+The village is situated approximately 8 mi to the north-east of York and near the border with the East Riding of Yorkshire.
+It, with Bossall parish, had a recorded population of about 100 in the 2001 Census, and 105 in the 2011 Census.
+The village lies on the River Derwent, and Buttercrambe Mill, a former water-powered cornmill, is still on the riverside and is now a grade II listed building.

+The village was part of the Ryedale district between 1974 and 2023.
+It is now administered by North Yorkshire Council.

-Aldby Hall and the Church of St John the Evangelist are at the centre of the village.
-To the west of Buttercrambe, on high ground, are the remains of a Roman Temporary Camp: a square enclosure, ditched and banked, constructed quickly by an army on manoeuvres in enemy territory and used either overnight or for a short period of time, and demolished upon abandonment of the site.
+Aldby Hall and the St John the Evangelist's Church are at the centre of the village.
+Aldby park was the location that the Darley family brought the celebrated racehorse Darley Arabian to in 1704.
+The church is 30 ft by 15 ft, and has been tied to the parish church at Sand Hutton since 1404.
+To the west of Buttercrambe, on high ground, are the remains of a Roman temporary camp: a square enclosure, ditched and banked, constructed quickly by an army on manoeuvres in enemy territory and used either overnight or for a short period of time, and demolished upon abandonment of the site.
 The camp was constructed probably 20 years before the establishment of nearby Eboracum, Roman York, in 71 AD.

+The remains of Buttercrambe Castle lie in the village (to the east of Aldby Park).
+The castle fell to the Parliamentarians during a skirmish in the English Civil War.